Avoiding Damp and Mould in London Retrofits: A Homeowner Guide

 Breathability: Why Old Brick Walls Must Dry Out

 Solid brick walls behave like a heavy wool coat.
 They absorb moisture from rain and humidity, and release it slowly as the weather changes.
-This works beautifully as long as the wall can dry.
+This works well as long as the wall can dry.
 When a non-breathable layer is added, it turns that wool coat into a plastic jacket.
 The moment moisture enters, it becomes trapped.

 Old brickwork needs materials that support this natural movement.
 Breathable insulations such as wood fibre, cork and hemp allow moisture to pass through gently and evenly.
 Lime plasters help regulate humidity and create a calmer indoor environment.